Is it still legal to visit Cuba? - August 2019

-On June 16, 2017, President Donald Trump announced a directive to roll back of Obama's progressive tourism and trade initiatives with Cuba.
-Technically, the long-standing "tourism" ban to Cuba was never lifted under Obama, it just was never enforced.
-Trump's administration, however, plans to enforce the ban on "tourism" and bar U.S. companies from doing business with the military-linked entities, which control much of the island's tourism industry from hotels to buses.
+In December, 2014, President Obama announced moves to normalize relations with Cuba but on June 16, 2017, Donald Trump announced a directive to roll back Obama's progressive tourism and trade initiatives with Cuba.
+Technically, the long-standing "tourism" ban to Cuba was never lifted under Obama, it just was never enforced and steps were taken to make it easier for Americans to travel to Cuba for educational, cultural, and “support for the Cuban people” purposes.
+Trump's administration, however, has a VERY unfriendly stance toward Cuba and has threatened to enforce the ban on what they consider "tourism".
+Trump also enacted a “restricted list”, banning U.S. companies from doing business with and U.S. citizens from engaging with Cuba's military-linked entities, which control much of the island's tourism industry from hotels to buses.

-It's unsure how long it will take for the new policies to take effect but if you haven't already booked your flight, your safest bet is to book through a tour company, meaning you will be traveling under a specific, government-approved itinerary.
-No more booking your own flight and AirBnB and spending the days at the beach and nights as you please.
-Technically, Americans will be prohibited from staying in Cuban hotels, renting cars or taking buses since the Cuban government owns most of them.
-Approved group people-to-people travel through tour operators that stay in pre-approved accommodations and engage in only pre-approved activities will remain legal.
+In April 2019, Donald Trump tightened restrictions further by expanding the “restricted list”, further limiting Americans’ ability to stay in Cuban hotels, rent cars, or spending money at any establishment even partially-owned by the Cuban military.
 Tour operators will be audited by the U.S. government to ensure that their itineraries are in adherence with the new policy – but it's not yet clear how aggressively travel will be monitored or the audits enforced.
 Trump's rules will make travel to Cuba much more expensive and prescriptive but it won't change your ability to engage with locals, enjoy a beautiful country and lively culture, and have a wonderful trip.

 Considering bypassing these rules and traveling to Cuba via Mexico or Canada?
 Think again.
 If you try to hide your trip to Cuba upon returning to the U.S., you will be violating federal laws and can face serious punishment.